sebaeze/ai-agents-with-typescript/README.md

 ## What AI Agents are?

 An AI Agent is a piece of software that uses AI for executing tasks.

 The key difference between agent versus other software is the ability of reasoning and acting based on external information.
-/* AI Agents follow the ReAct framework, which is described in [ReAct Framework](##reAct-framework). */ The major components of AI Agents are: planning, memory, tools and action.
+An example of this behaviour is the use of ReAct framework, which is described in [ReAct Framework](##reAct-framework).

+Some of the components of an AI Agent are: planning, memory, tools and action.

 ## Types of Agents